 How are you tracking your schedule?
 The Higher Education Scheduling Index (HESI™) is a database for course scheduling which tracks 50 variables related to course scheduling patterns and institutional activity of higher education.
 It includes metrics from a cross section of 4-year public, 4-year private, and 2-year public higher education institutions.

 Can students get access to the classes they need or are course bottlenecks preventing them?
 All too often the schedule is rolled over, term after term.
-Usually, the only variables considered are, number of sections offered in the prior like term and maybe some faculty input.
+Usually, the only variables considered are the number of sections offered in the prior like term and maybe some faculty input.
 Instead, if you pull multiple data sets into a single system, a much better picture of student demand can be painted.

 Space, the final frontier!
 Not really, but never underestimate its significance.
 Frequently, institutions can find great opportunities in how they manage their space.
 Effectively utilizing the right resources at the right time can provide additional student access and increase operational effectiveness.